List of Trinidad and Tobago Carnival character costumes: Negue Jadin

 The name Negue Jadin means "Field Slave" and this character dates back to times when only plantation owners and aristocrats could participate in Carnival.
 They would imitate the dress and customs of their own slaves.
 After slaves were freed, they adopted this as a costume.
 Over time, the mas also included sticks for characters to fight each other.
 However, this costume remains as a representation of the evolution of Carnival and its history because it is now extinct.
 Other variations of the name are "Negre Jardin" and "Batonnier".

-Pai Bana
+Pai Banan

 This character has a similar costume to the original Cattle or Bull costumes; the body is covered in plantain leaves and the masquerader wears some sort of full head mask.
 Instead of a papier-mâché cow mask, the headpiece consists of a small, white knitted hat with two long antennae sticking out of it.
 The meaning of the character's name, "Banana trash," is evidently caused by the body of the costume.